Give kids a place to create and share their outdoor artwork on this weatherproof chalkboard.

-Cut 1' off the 5' width of both HardieBacker boards to create two 3'x4' pieces (A).
-For a clean cut edge, use a straightedge and utility knife to score the backer board.
+Cut 1 foot off the 5 foot width of both backer boards to create two 3 foot x 4 foot pieces (A).
+For a clean cut edge, use a straight edge and utility knife to score the backer board.

-Lay a piece of 3/4"-thick lumber under and to the larger side of the cut.
+Lay a piece of 3/4-in thick lumber under and to the larger side of the cut.
 Push down on the scrap side to snap the board.